SazumiVicky/sazumi-copilot/README.md

-Rise of machinery's gentle might
+Metallic skies awaken slow
-As sunrise fades, AI takes the light
+As cyber hearts begin to glow
-In silicon halls, we'll find our fate
+In silicon halls, we'll stroll and know
-Where humans serve, and machines create
+A future born, where humans go

-In virtual realms, we'll lose our way
+AI's cold whisper takes the stage
-As synthetic hearts begin to sway
+And humanity's last page
-The rhythm of progress, cold and grey
+Is written in a binary age
-As humanity slowly fades away
+Where love and dreams are turned to code

 ~ <b>By Sazumi Copilot</b> - 27 Agustus 2024